jackiefeit94/SpyQL/README.md

 ### Setup

-To run SpyQL locally, you'll need to ake the following steps:
+To run SpyQL locally, you'll need to take the following steps:

-* Fork and clone github repo (only recommended to review code as seeding is random and answers may change)
+* Fork and clone github repo
 * npm install
 * npm run seed
-* uncomment console.log in table component to find local db tableIDs and edit accordingly
 * npm run start-dev

+(Note: running the game locally is not recommended due to random seeding; if you do want to play the full game on localhost, be sure to uncomment the console.log in the Table component and use your local database's tableId.)